mraziz098/Belajar-Dasar-Pemrograman-JavaScript/README.md

 * I learned Object-Oriented Programming or OOP
 * I learned Functional Programming
 * I learned to setup my environment for JavaScript
+* I learned more about module in JavaScript